|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 Contact SIAS for details at:

-Q: I am a maintained school, do I have to complete an SFVS return in 2014?
-New
+Q: I am a maintained school, do I have to complete an SFVS return?

 A: No – the laptop, iPad etc are all the property of HCC or the school and so should remain when the Headteacher leaves for the use of the next post holder (this applies equally to any other staff member.)